Updated: 11 hours ago

 The idea of metal being an element might seem confusing, but the reason metal is used is because this element can shape other elements, just as how a knife can shape food.
 You can also think of metal as similar to the element of air.
 The metal element is associated with dryness and the skin because there is cold and dry wind in autumn.

 The water element season is winter, which is a time of survival, isolation, and reflection.
 The colors associated with water are blue and black.
 The taste is salty just like ocean water and sea vegetables.

 The two organs associated with the water element are the kidneys and the bladder.
 The kidneys filtrate water, while the bladder eliminates water.
-In TCM, a lot of our energy comes from the kidneys, so the sound of the water element is the groaning that goes with physical exertion, as if you’re lifting a heavy weight and throw it.
+In TCM, the kidneys are also related to our reproductive organs.

 Western medicine tends to view emotions as separate from the physical body, but TCM explains that emotions are connected to our organs.
 Therefore, if we have trouble with a certain emotion, then healing the organ associated with that emotion will help us with that emotion.
 Amazing!

 When an element is in balance, we experience the positive emotions associated with it.
 When an element is out of balance, we experience the negative emotions associated with it.
 As the next section, personality, will explain, each of us has one or two elements that are strongest in our body constitution, meaning we are prone to different emotions based on our innate constitution.

 Negative emotions: frustration, anger; procrastination, and indecision.